Love Your Block

 - Peer-to-peer learning with current and former Love Your Block grantee cities.

-- Recognition as a Love Your Block grantee city in the Bloomberg Center for Public Innovation collateral, including on social media, the Center website and other media.
+- Recognition as a Love Your Block grantee city in the Bloomberg Center for Public Innovation at Johns Hopkins collateral, including on social media, the Center website, and other media.

-- The nature of the public problem the city is trying to solve and how it is related to blight and vacant and abandoned properties.
+- The nature of the public problem the city is trying to solve as it relates to vacant and abandoned properties and the mission of the Love Your Block grant program.

 - How the proposed impact volunteering initiative will tackle the challenge.
-We are looking for initiatives that tie to larger city strategies meant to address the public problem, or are tackling the problem in innovative ways that are supported by impacted residents and other stakeholders.
+We are looking for initiatives that tie to larger city strategies or that address the problem in innovative ways that are supported by impacted residents and other stakeholders.

-- The role and level of engagement of the city chief executive/tribal leader and relevant city/tribal agencies and departments.
+- The role and level of engagement of the city chief executive and relevant city agencies and departments.

 - The specific neighborhoods that will be the focus of the initiative.
 We are looking for demonstrated involvement of neighborhood-specific stakeholders in the proposed initiative or commitment to doing so during the grant period.

-- Demonstrated commitment to tracking critical measures to demonstrate impact.
+- Clear commitment to tracking critical metrics to demonstrate impact.

 Use of Funds